ASMR: Further studies and recommendations

 A study undertaken in 2018 attempted to determine whether ASMR truly exists or is instead a placebo.
 With participants who had previous exposure to ASMR and participants who did not, they concluded that with not understanding its exact mechanism and why only some individuals experience ASMR, the results were indeterminate.
 It has been estimated that 60% of the general population do experience ASMR and the remaining 40% do not.
-A 2018 commentary on the Cash et al study concluded that consistency of measurement was important and fields where there are multiple commonly-used measures (such as in ASMR) often contain bias, meaning results are not consistent.
+A 2018 commentary on the Cash et al. study concluded that consistency of measurement was important and fields where there are multiple commonly-used measures (such as in ASMR) often contain bias, meaning results are not consistent.
 Several recommendations were made in this study for future research including consistency tests, including descriptions submitted by participants in response to stimuli and participant control groups with different ASMR and non-ASMR stimuli examining consistency of responses.
-A website called Synesthete was setup for this purpose.
+A website called Synesthete was set up for this purpose.